wmcbrine/PDCurses/vt/README.md

 to say that the underlying terminal supports built-in bold,  italic,  and blinking text.
 (And/or the code may dig around in the terminfo database, as ncurses does.
-That would be the Right Way of doing it.)
+That would be the Right Way of doing it.
+Or at the very least,  look at the TERM and COLORTERM environment variables.)

 Arrow keys and some function keys are recognized (see the `tbl` array in `pdckey.c`).
 Some mouse input is recognized.
 Shift,  Ctrl,  and Alt